dohangha/Walmart-Sales/README.md

 We will study the sales data of one of the largest retailers in the world.
 Let's figure out what factors influence its revenue.
 Can factors such as air temperature and fuel cost influence the success of a huge company along with the purchasing power index and seasonal discounts?
-And how does machine learning minimize costs and increase economic impact?
+And how does Python minimize costs and increase economic impact?

 The data contains the following columns:
 <ul>